stack-spot/stackspot-workflows-action/stackspot-actions/gitlab/docs/en_us/doc.md

+## Before using this Action

+- Access to a Gitlab account
+- A group of gitlab where the project will be associated -
+---
 ## Gitlab create repository action

 Action created by Stackspot to be used into workspace workflows as a before action to create a repository, when the account scm provider is Gitlab.